2giosangmitom/2giosangmitom.github.io/src/assets/markdown/relational_database.md

 Hello 👋

 In this blog post, I will introduce you all things about relational database design.
 The relational database is the most widely used type of database.
-It is likely you are using a relational database when you purchase things online or at local store.
+It is likely you are using a relational database when you purchase things online or at a local store.

 ## What Is A Database?